Twice the apostle Paul stated the headship of a husband:

 Although these verses are found in the New Testament, a husband’s headship didn’t have its beginning under the New Covenant.
 Neither does male headship have its beginning in the Old Testament under the Old Covenant.
 It doesn’t even have its beginning at the fall.

-Male Headship Began at Creation
+Beginning at Creation

 Understanding this is important, because if we think headship began after the fall, then it becomes part of sin’s curse.
 If we see headship beginning at creation, we understand it is part of God’s natural, healthy, divine plan for husbands and wives.